Demystifying the College Application Process

 Step 3: Standardized Testing and Test Preparation: 10th - 12th Grades

 Standardized tests like the SAT and ACT play a significant role in college admissions for many institutions.
-Determine which tests are required or recommended by the colleges on your list and create a study plan.
+Determine which tests are required or recommended by the colleges on your student’s list and create a study plan.
 Consider using study guides, practice tests, or even a test prep course or tutor if needed.
 Start early to allow ample time for preparation and multiple attempts if necessary.

 Step 4: Gather Application Materials - June of 11th Grade